 - I Did What I Had to Do: In chapter 12, when Buffy discovers that Xander lied to her the night she sent Angelus to Hell, he states this trope word for word.
 Buffy is understandably pissed off, but Angel actually agrees with Xander, pointing out that if Buffy had known that Willow was still trying to re-ensoul Angel, she would have held back, allowing Angelus to kill her and destroy the planet.

 - Immortal Immaturity: Angel and Spike both have this to varying degrees, constantly bickering with one another; in fact, when Buffy breaks up one of their fights, Angel's first response is "He started it!"
-Angel actually calls Spike out over it in chapter 40, over Spike's jealousy that only Angel, the Champion of the Powers That Be, can wield Hope's Dagger:Angel: We really going to keep doing this, Spike?
+Kate even compares them to "a couple of kids fighting over the last swing set" in chapter 40, and Angel himself gets in on the act in response to Spike's jealousy that only Angel, the Champion of the Powers That Be, can wield Hope's Dagger:Angel: We really going to keep doing this, Spike?
 Or do you need a time out, a blankie, and your Sippie Cup?

 - Improbable Aiming Skills: While trying to pretend to be Buffy, Dawn twirls a stake in hands but the stake fly off her hand and into the heart of a vampire, dusting it.
 It's what convinces Cage to kill her for Villain Cred.

 - Interrupted Intimacy: In chapter 20, Angel and Buffy give in to their desires and begin making out, but are stopped from going any further when Fred knocks on the door to inform them that the spell is ready, and that Connor ran out and Faith, Spike, and Dawn went to find him.
 Considering Angel's curse and the "perfect happiness" clause, it's probably for the best.